sdrobert/pydrobert-kaldi/README.rst

 Input/Output
 ------------

-Most I/O can be performed with the ``pydrobert.kaldi.io.open`` function:
+Most I/O can be performed with the :func:`pydrobert.kaldi.io.open` function:

 >>> from pydrobert.kaldi import io
 >>> with io.open('scp:foo.scp', 'bm') as f:
 >>>     for matrix in f:
 >>>         pass # do something

-``open`` is a factory function that determines the appropriate underlying stream to open, much like Python's built-in ``open``.
-The data types we can read (here, a ``BaseMatrix``) are listed in ``pydrobert.kaldi.io.enums.KaldiDataType``.
+:func:`open` is a factory function that determines the appropriate underlying stream to open, much like Python's built-in :func:`open`.
+The data types we can read (here, a :class:`BaseMatrix`) are listed in :class:`pydrobert.kaldi.io.enums.KaldiDataType`.
 Big data types, like matrices and vectors, are piped into Numpy_ arrays.
 Passing an extended filename  (e.g. paths to files on discs, ``'-'`` for stdin/stdout, ``'gzip -c a.ark.gz |'``, etc.) opens a stream from which data types can be read one-by-one and in the order they were written.
 Alternatively, prepending the extended filename with